OscarValerock/PowerQueryFunctions/README.md

 ## Contributing
 Contributions are welcome!
 If you have any new functions or improvements to existing ones, feel free to submit a pull request.

+### Contributing guidelines
+1. Make sure to add the corresponding credit on the code you use.
+Plagiarism will not be tolerated.
+2. Document your functions, this is a great place to give credits.
+3. Comment your code.
+4. have fun!

 ## License
 This project is licensed under the [MIT License](LICENSE).